 He has participated in and led service learning trips to Mexico, Guatemala, Nicaragua, Costa Rica, Puerto Rico, the Dominican Republic, El Salvador, and Honduras.
 In the summer of 1997 he led a group of 15 secondary and post-secondary educators to Costa Rica as the project director for a 4-week Fulbright Group Travel Seminar titled "Culture, Ecology, and Democracy in Costa Rica."
 In the spring semester of 1998, he participated in a faculty exchange at Universidad San Francisco de Quito (Ecuador), where he taught two Spanish literature courses for Ecuadorian students and an Advanced Spanish Grammar course for international students.
 He spent his first sabbatical during the spring of 2001 conducting research in Spain's National Library on the topic "Ideological and Aesthetic Shift in Fin de Siglo Spain (1890-1905)," his second sabbatical in Guatemala during the 2007-08 academic year researching and writing on Guatemalan testimonial narrative, and his third sabbatical in the spring of 2015 included six weeks in Spain visiting Juniata's exchange programs in Valladolid, Barcelona, and Seville, and presenting a workshop on music as an instructional resource for the Spanish faculty at Universidad Pablo de Olavide in Seville.

-As an advocate for peace and justice in developing Latin American nations, he has arranged a wide variety of programs which examine these issues for the Juniata and Huntingdon communities.
+As an advocate for peace and justice in developing Latin American nations, he has arranged a wide variety of programs that examine these issues for the Juniata and Huntingdon communities.
 In 1998 he initiated and continues to coordinate a partnership that seeks to foster a relationship of mutual understanding and support among various organizations in Huntingdon, Pennsylvania, and Quetzaltenango (Xela), Guatemala.
-Since the summer of 2002, he has organized many delegations and service learning trips to the country, most recently the Juniata Concert Choir's 2013 spring break tour, medical and educational delegations to the Asturias Academy during the summers of 2014 and 2016, and a new team-taught interdisciplinary colloquium for the Pennsylvania Consortium for the Liberal Arts titled Spanish and Service Learning in Guatemala.
+Since the summer of 2002, he has organized many delegations and service learning trips to the country, most recently the Juniata Concert Choir's 2013 spring break tour, medical and educational delegations to the Asturias Academy during the summers of 2014, 2016 and 2018, and a new team-taught interdisciplinary colloquium for the Pennsylvania Consortium for the Liberal Arts titled Spanish and Service Learning in Guatemala.
 This course was one of six programs selected nationwide by the American Council on the Teaching of Foreign Languages (ACTFL) in 2017 for a Global Engagement Initiative Award.